ejbrun/koopman_learning_tropical_cyclone/README.md

 # Koopman operator learning for Tropical Cylones

 In this repository I test the applicability of the Koopman operator framework to analyse and predict the dynamics of tropical cylones.
-Based on these prediction models, I try to assess risk and impact of future cyclone events on certain economic exposures.
+Based on these prediction models, I aim to assess the impact and risk associated with furuter cyclone events.

 The Koopman operator allows to capture highly complex, nonlinear dyanmics in a infinite-dimensional linear operator.
 Based on this representation, we can for example perform spectral analysis of nonlinear systems.